drandreaskrueger/cryptomanuals/SOIL/gsoiltestnet.md

 # gsoiltestnet-1.4.1 instructions

-log into your new [VPS-scaleway.md](VPS-scaleway.md) VPS server, and login with user soil:
+log into your new [VPS-scaleway.md](VPS-scaleway.md) server, with user soil:
 ```
 ssh root@163.172.162.229
 login soil